caoyue/WindowResizer/README.md

 -   restore all opened window position

-    default hotkey: `ctrl+alt+t`

     ![restore-all.gif](https://i.imgur.com/3558lKS.gif)

 ## usage

 -   how to add an config entry

-    Focus on the window (eg. Chrome), then press the save window hotkey (ctrl+alt+s by default), an entry will be added to the configuration file.
+    Focus on the window (eg. Chrome), then press the save window hotkey (`ctrl+alt+s`by default), an entry will be added to the configuration file.

 -   How does the window matching work?